Team Humility Is Often Overlooked

 Model Humility

-Leaders should admit their mistakes, credit others, and learn from all levels of the organization.
+Leaders should admit their mistakes, credit others, and learn from all levels of the organisation.
 This sets a powerful example.

 Encourage Team Reflection